-Breakfast on the Ocean Light II at or near Kitimat, BC., followed by transport by shuttle to the Terrace airport.
-Our time together in the fabulous Great Bear Rainforest will then draw to an end, but you'll be left with many fabulous memories and photographs!
+Breakfast on the Ocean Light II near Bella Bella.
+Shortly thereafter our time together in the fabulous Great Bear Rainforest will draw to an end, but you'll be left with many fabulous memories and photographs!

 Our Ethical Stance - Wildlife FIRST!